scratch-css/scratch/README.md

 --

 ### Visualization
 Scratch is not an UI framework, it just gives your a powerful API to build them efficiently.
 But, as I mentioned above, we also have UI components library on top of Scratch.
 It is available in [this repository](https://github.com/scratch-css/ui).
 You can install it via npm.

 --

 ### Preprocessors
 Right now, I intend to use [CSSNext](http://cssnext.io/) based on [PostCSS](http://postcss.org/) to write tomorrow's CSS today.
-I believe that, this is the best environment to write efficient, performant and pure CSS with no extra stuff and fastest compile time possible.
+I believe this is the best environment to write efficient, performant and pure CSS, with no extra stuff and fastest compile time possible.
 I may add support for LESS and SASS lovers in the future depend on demand.

 --

 ### History
 Scratch has a little history.
 It slowly begun to be developed back in 2012.
 It was documented on Georgian language and looked like [this](https://www.facebook.com/Radius.LLC/photos/a.293699317317685.70946.290079811012969/299426610078289/?type=3&theater).
 [The first version](https://github.com/nikoloza/scratch) on Github was written on LESS.
 [The first version](https://github.com/nikoloza/scratch) had built-in UI components, helpers and layout techniques including [row-n](https://github.com/nikoloza/row-n-grid) grid system.
 Then, I cleaned it up from unnecessary things and decided to divide it by purposes of use.
 Now, it has became very lightweight and modular framework.

 --